 - preserve sexual function

-Urolift appears to perform best for men who have smaller prostates (30-80cc), fail medical treatments or have significant side effects and will accept up to moderate improvement in their symptoms.
-It is not suitable for men in urinary retention.
+Urolift appears to perform best for men who have moderately enlarged prostates (30-80cc), fail medical treatments or have suffered significant side effects from medication.

 The traditional surgical treatment for enlarged prostates involves passing a camera and special instrument up the urethra to allow removal of prostate tissue.
 This generates a wider channel faster and easier voiding.
 Sexual dysfunction including ejaculatory and erectile problems is common.
 However, complications such as incontinence or the need for a blood transfusion are rare.